 Is one baptism better than another?

-There are two types of baptism at CtL: full immersion and infant.
-They both have the same purpose that of being a sign of God's amazing gift, Jesus, and the willingness of the baptised person to grow as a Christian in God's community, His Church.
+There are two types of baptism at CtL: full immersion and font baptism where water is poured over your head..
+They both have the same purpose – that of being a sign of God's amazing gift, Jesus, and the willingness of the baptised person to grow as a Christian in God's community, His Church.
 Christian baptism is a baptism into the universal Christian church.
 There is no need to be 'rebaptised' if you have been baptised before or in another Christian church.

-Infant baptism is when water is poured on the head three times and the name of the Christian God is spoken: God the Father, God the Son and God the Holy Spirit.
-Infant baptism tends to be chosen by parents for young children, although anyone can be baptised in this way if they wish.
-The type of baptism matters less than the baptism itself and a life lived for Christ in the years afterwards.
-Baptisms take place in the several times a year during a normal Sunday morning church service.
+Font baptism is when water is poured on the head three times and the name of the Christian God is spoken: God the Father, God the Son and God the Holy Spirit.
+Baptism take place during our 11am Service, often during the 1st Sunday of the month, but not always.

 There are many who would want to thank God for their child, yet are unsure of their particular belief of God.
 Most parents would like to gather in the church for a brief service, yet would feel strange making baptism promises they know, in their heart, they cannot keep.

 The promises in baptism (as the baptised adult or as a godparent for the child) are:

 The service 'Thanksgiving for the gift of a child' is an ancient service.
 It used to be known as 'The churching of Women' many years ago.
 In it God is thanked for the gift of the child, promises concerning being a parent are made and invited sponsors – rather like Godparents – are welcomed and prayed for.
 We have several thanksgiving services a year, always on a Sunday at 12.30pm in their own special service.

 Congratulations if you are reading this and are getting married!
 We would love to be involved in some way if you would like us to be.

 People often ask what the difference is between a wedding and living together.
 Legally there are many differences.
 Spiritually there is one major difference.